 No Exercise Full Exercise

-Per Share \$ \$
+Per Share \$ 1.95 \$ 1.95

-Total \$ \$
+Total \$ 21 555 604 \$ 24 788 944

-We have agreed to reimburse the underwriters for certain legal expenses in connection with this offering in an amount not exceeding \$50,000.
-Such reimbursement is deemed underwriting compensation by FINRA.
+We have agreed to reimburse the underwriters for certain legal expenses in connection with this offering in an amount not exceeding \$50,000 and have also agreed to pay Solebury Capital LLC a fee for certain financial consulting services.
+See "-Relationship with Solebury Capital LLC".
+Such reimbursements and fee payment are deemed underwriting compensation by FINRA.

 Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$1.17 per share from the initial public offering price.
 If all the shares are not sold at the initial public offering price, the representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

 Artisan Partners Asset Management, its officers and directors and certain of its other stockholders have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of their Class A common stock or securities convertible into or exchangeable for shares of Class A common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Citigroup Global Markets Inc. and Goldman, Sachs & Co.
-This agreement does not apply to any existing employee benefit plans and is subject to certain exceptions.
 See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.

-At our request, the underwriters have reserved up to 446,429 shares of Class A common stock being offered by this prospectus for sale, at the initial public offering price, to our directors, executive officers and employees through a directed share program.
+At our request, the underwriters have reserved up to 137,250 shares of Class A common stock being offered by this prospectus for sale, at the initial public offering price, to our directors, executive officers and employees through a directed share program.
 The number of shares of our Class A common stock available for sale to the general public in the public offering will be reduced by the number of shares these persons purchase.
 Any reserved shares of our Class A common stock not so purchased will be offered by the underwriters to the general public on the same basis as the other shares of our Class A common stock offered hereby.
-All shares purchased through the directed share program will be subject to the same 180-day lockup period described above.
+All shares purchased through the directed share program are subject to the same 180-day lockup period described above.
 We have agreed to indemnify the underwriters against certain liabilities and expenses, including liabilities under the Securities Act, in connection with the directed share program.

 Prior to this offering, there has been no public market for the shares.
-The initial public offering price will be negotiated among Artisan Partners Asset Management and the representatives.
-Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be Artisan Partners Asset Management's historical performance, estimates of the business potential and earnings prospects of Artisan Partners Asset Management, an assessment of Artisan Partners Asset Management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+The initial public offering price was negotiated among Artisan Partners Asset Management and the representatives.
+Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were Artisan Partners Asset Management's historical performance, estimates of the business potential and earnings prospects of Artisan Partners Asset Management, an assessment of Artisan Partners Asset Management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-Artisan Partners Asset Management has been authorized to list the common stock on the NYSE under the symbol "APAM".
+Artisan Partners Asset Management has been approved to list the common stock on the NYSE under the symbol "APAM".
 In order to meet one of the requirements for listing the Class A common stock on the NYSE, the underwriters have undertaken to sell lots of 100 or more shares to a minimum of 400 U.S. beneficial holders.